FINANCIAL AID & SCHOLARSHIP FAQS

 6) Who reviews my financial assistance application?

-The school utilizes the School and Student Service for Financial Aid (SSS) by NAIS of Washington D.C. for pre-evaluation and recommendation of parental contribution towards tuition.
+The school utilizes the School and Student Service for Financial Aid (SSS) for pre-evaluation and recommendation of parental contribution towards tuition.
 The school’s Tuition Assistance Program Committee reviews the SSS recommendation and makes final decision on awards based on the availability of funds.
 Other imputations may be applied in order to most equitably distribute funds to the students who demonstrate the greatest needs.

 7) What are my chances in getting financial assistance?